Yizzii/YizziCamModV2/README.md

 * disable third person view by pressing X/Y
 * press X/Y to teleport camera in front of you
 * hold grip on banana handle to grab camera
-* press tab on keyboard for monitor UI
+* press tab on IRL keyboard for monitor UI
 * WASD/arrow keys for freecam(also a toggle for gamepad)

 # *Disclamers:*